 If your group size is different or if you choose different modes of transport or if your starting location is different, you can calculate the Tamanique Waterfall hike price estimate using the details we provided in the previous two sections.

 2024 Update: Some official sources, like the El Salvador tourism website, state that the Tamanique waterfalls hike guide fees are 7 USD per person, which is clearly different from what we were charged.
-If you visit the waterfalls and hire a local guide, will you please let us know how much it cost per person (or per group)?
-That way we can keep this article up to date which can help other travelers plan their Tamanique Waterfalls hike.
-Thank you.
+So, what’s the deal?

 Tamanique Waterfalls Hike